-- Chinese cabbage needs a bit of room to grow, so space plants 14 to 18 inches apart, in rows 14 inches from each other.
+- Space plants 14 to 18 inches apart, in rows 14 inches from each other.

 - Look for varieties like Napa, Michihili, bok choy, baby bok choy, joi choi, pak-choi, or the pak-choi hybrid called toy choi.
 Burpee page here.

 - Chinese cabbage is ready to harvest relatively quickly, depending on variety, taking 70 to 90 days when planted from seed, or 60 to 70 days when using transplants.

 - Planting Times North Florida Region – Traditional & Chinese: Aug-Feb

 - Germination temperature: 50 F to 80 F from here.